UNI Viola Festival

 UNI Viola Professor Julia Bullard:

-JULIA BULLARD is Professor of Viola and Associate Director of the School of Music at the University of Northern Iowa.
+JULIA BULLARD is Professor of Viola at the University of Northern Iowa.
 She is an active solo, chamber and orchestral performer both in the US and abroad.
 Most recently, she has appeared as soloist with the Bogotá Chamber Orchestra (Bogotá, Colombia) and the UCS Symphony Orchestra (Caxias do Sul, Brazil).
 She is also the violist of Trio 826; since its formation in 2011, the trio has performed throughout the US, as well as in France and Brazil, and released their first CD, entitled “Mosaic,” in 2016.

 Dr. Bullard received Bachelor and Master of Music degrees from Temple University in Philadelphia, and the DMA degree from the University of Georgia.
 Her principal teachers included the legendary violists Joseph de Pasquale and Emanuel Vardi.
 Prior to joining the faculty at UNI, Dr. Bullard was a faculty member at Settlement Music School (Philadelphia), Temple University’s Preparatory Department (Philadelphia), and the University of Georgia Pre-College Program, among others.
-She has performed with various orchestras, including the Des Moines Metro Opera (IA), Cedar Rapids Symphony (IA), Greenville Symphony (SC), Trenton Symphony (NJ), and many more, as well as at several summer festivals including the Cedar Valley Chamber Music Festival, Madeline Island Music Festival, Luzerne Music Center, Ash Lawn-Highland Opera Festival, and the Virginia Waterfront International Arts Festival.
-She is also currently on the artist-faculty of the Wintergreen Summer Music Festival and Academy.
+She has performed with various orchestras, including the Des Moines Metro Opera (IA), Cedar Rapids Symphony (IA), Greenville Symphony (SC), Trenton Symphony (NJ), and many more, and has performed and taught at several summer festivals including the Wintergreen Summer Music Festival and Academy, Cedar Valley Chamber Music Festival, Madeline Island Music Festival, Luzerne Music Center, Ash Lawn-Highland Opera Festival, and the Virginia Waterfront International Arts Festival.